Customize Consent Preferences

 RWE Secures Agreements for Lease with The Crown Estate to Develop Dogger Bank South Offshore Wind Farm Sites.
 (Credit: Maximilian Kaiser from Pixabay)

-RWE has entered into agreements with The to develop the Dogger Bank South wind farm sites, comprising of DBS East and DBS West.
+has entered into agreements with The to develop the Dogger Bank South sites, comprising of DBS East and DBS West.
 These sites are situated more than 100km offshore in the North Sea's Dogger Bank region and have the potential to generate up to 1.5 GW of power each.
 Together, they have the capacity to produce enough to power over 3 million UK homes annually.

 RWE has been actively working on the development of its DBS project for nearly two years in order to assist the UK Government's goal of achieving net zero emissions.
 This has included conducting offshore and onshore studies, gathering meteorological data, and conducting various geophysical and environmental surveys.
 In July 2022, RWE submitted the Scoping Report for the DBS projects to the Planning Inspectorate, which subsequently issued a Scoping Opinion in September 2022.